MaVeN-13TTN/alx_project_nexus/docs/VPS_DEPLOYMENT_GUIDE.md

 docker ps
 ```

-This setup provides a production-ready deployment of your Movie Recommendation Backend on your Contabo VPS with proper security, monitoring, and management capabilities.
+This setup provides a production-ready multi-environment deployment serving both staging and production from a single VPS with proper security, monitoring, and management capabilities.